 Barbecue and fireworks just sort of go together and with this holiday being one of the biggest cooking times of the year with Memorial day and Thanksgiving as close seconds, I want to cover a few tips on all of the most common items that we like to eat this time of year.

 In this edition, I will point out some quick tips on Brisket, Ribs, Brats, Pork butt and chicken.
 I will also draw your attention to some newsletters that I have sent out in the past that will be helpful as well.

 The holiday is just around the corner and right now is when you need to be planning what you will do and getting all of your supplies together.
-You'll also have a better chance at finding what you want if you get to the store a little early before the last minute rush starts on Sunday and Monday.
+You’ll also have a better chance at finding what you want if you get to the store a little early before the last minute rush begins.

 Important Smoking Tips